glassroom/heinsen_attention/README.md

 # heinsen_attention

-Reference implementation of "[Softmax Attention with Constant Cost per Token](assets/preprint.pdf)" (Heinsen, 2024), (arXiv link pending).
+Reference implementation of "[Softmax Attention with Constant Cost per Token](http://arxiv.org/abs/2404.05843)" (Heinsen, 2024).

 We propose a simple modification to the conventional attention mechanism applied by Transformers: Instead of quantifying pairwise query-key similarity with scaled dot-products, we quantify it with the logarithms of scaled dot-products of exponentials: